-- 1 pound (4 cups) peeled and chopped apples*
+- 16 ounces (4 cups) peeled and chopped apples

-- 5 ounces (10 tablespoons) unsalted butter, cut into equal pieces
+- 5 ounces (10 tablespoons) unsalted butter, cubed

-- Preheat oven to 350ºF.
-Lightly grease a 9″ square baking dish with nonstick spray.
+- Oven and pan prep: Preheat oven to 350ºF.
+Lightly grease a 9" square baking dish with nonstick cooking spray.

 Strawberry Apple Filling

-- Meanwhile, in a large bowl, whisk together the brown sugar, flour, pecans, oats, graham cracker crumbs, cinnamon, baking powder, baking soda, and salt.
-Add the browned butter and mix in with a spatula until all of the dry ingredients are well-coated and the mixture is crumbly.
-Sprinkle crumble topping evenly over fruit in prepared pan.
+- Combine the topping ingredients: In a large bowl, whisk together the remaining ingredients for the crumb topping until well-combined.
+Add the browned butter and stir in with a spatula until all of the dry ingredients are evenly moistened and the mixture is crumbly.
+Sprinkle crumble topping evenly over fruit in baking dish.

-- Bake in preheated oven for about 40 minutes, until top is golden-brown and filling is bubbling around edges.
-Serve warm, with freshly whipped cream or a light ice cream if desired.
-Leftovers can be stored, covered, in the refrigerator, and reheated in the microwave before serving.
+- Bake crumble in preheated oven for about 40 minutes, until top is golden-brown and filling is bubbling around edges.
+Serve warm, with vanilla ice cream or freshly whipped cream.